software-mansion/protostar/website/docs/cli-reference.md

 #### `--inputs FELT[]`
 Required.

-The name of the function being called.
+Inputs to the function being called, represented by a list of space-delimited values.
 #### `--max-fee FEE`
 The maximum fee that the sender is willing to pay for the transaction.
 Provide "auto" to auto estimate the fee.
 #### `-n` `--network STRING`